cakephp/phinx/docs/seeding.rst

 .. note::

-    Dependencies are only considered when executing all seed classes (default behaviour).
+    Dependencies are only considered when executing all seed classes (default behavior).
     They won't be considered when running specific seed classes.

 Inserting Data